How to Craft an Effective Evergreen Email Sequence (That Grows Traffic & Revenue on Autopilot)

 Common Questions About Evergreen Email Sequences

 • Yes.
-Most sequences end naturally and transition subscribers to your regular newsletter.
+Most sequences end naturally and transition subscribers to your regular newsletter, but they don’t have to!
+Continue to add to your sequence as you create new content, and it can essentially run forever.

 • Absolutely.
 Reviewing it once or twice per year is usually enough.